Quick start

 $ kubectl create namespace apps

-# Ensure you change any 'CHANGE_ME' variables in the example
+# Ensure you change any 'CHANGE_ME' placeholders in the example

 $ vim cloudresource.yaml